luisbosque/luisbosque.github.com/_posts/2017-11-22-hiring-humans-at-carto-infrastructure-team.markdown

 * What are the projects and challenges on this position?
 What will the candidate learn?
 * What will the candidate work on immediately after joining the team

 Simple.
 I mean, they are pretty basic questions about the job, aren't they?
-You probably believe you know how to accuretly answer them but you maybe it's not simple as that...
+You probably believe you know how to accuratly answer them but you maybe it's not simple as that...

 I started writing the answers to these 5 basic questions in a doc.
 While I tried to answer in detail I started to think about many other different aspects of the job or the offer.
 Without noticing I ended up designing a complete hiring process with a 25 pages document, that will last forever.
 Of course I relied a lot in my team.
 It's important that everyone shares the same goals and values about the process.
 In the end, the people that is hired will spend most of their time working with the rest of the team.